County Lines

 Poetry submissions may be formatted as .docx, .doc, or .odt documents.

-Artwork submissions may be formatted as .jpg, .jpeg, or .png images.
+Artwork submissions must be formatted as .jpg, .jpeg, or .png images.

 To ensure printability, please send the highest-resolution version of your images